-If $i$ and $j$ are elements in the domain of a facet path $\varGamma$, then $\varGamma_{[i,j]}$ is the restriction of $\varGamma$ to the interval $[i,j]$ in $\mathbb{Z}$.
-If a facet path $\varGamma$ is obtained from a facet path $E$ by restriction to some interval, then $\varGamma$ is a \Defn{subpath} of $E$, and we write $\varGamma \subset E$.
+If $i$ and $j$ are elements in the domain of a facet path $\Gamma$, then $\Gamma_{[i,j]}$ is the restriction of $\Gamma$ to the interval $[i,j]$ in $\mathbb{Z}$.
+If a facet path $\Gamma$ is obtained from a facet path $E$ by restriction to some interval, then $\Gamma$ is a \Defn{subpath} of $E$, and we write $\Gamma \subset E$.
 Two facet paths coincide up to \Defn{reparametrization} if they coincide up to an order-preserving bijection of their respective domains.

 \begin{definition}[$W_v$-property, cf.~\cite{Klee}] Let $C$ be a pure simplicial complex.
-The facet path $\varGamma$ is \Defn{non-revisiting} if for every pair $i, j$ in the domain of $\varGamma$ such that $\varGamma(i)$ and $\varGamma(j)$ lie in $\St(v,C)$ for some vertex $v\in C$, the subpath $\varGamma_{[i,j]}$ of $\varGamma$ lies in $\St(v,C)$.
+The facet path $\Gamma$ is \Defn{non-revisiting} if for every pair $i, j$ in the domain of $\Gamma$ such that $\Gamma(i)$ and $\Gamma(j)$ lie in $\St(v,C)$ for some vertex $v\in C$, the subpath $\Gamma_{[i,j]}$ of $\Gamma$ lies in $\St(v,C)$.
+Equivalently, $\Gamma$ is non-revisiting if for every vertex $v$ of $C$, the preimage $\Gamma^{-1}(\St(v,C))$ is an interval in $\mathbb{Z}$.
 We say that $C$ satisfies the \Defn{non-revisiting path property}, or \Defn{$W_v$-property}, if for every pair of facets of $C$, there exists a non-revisiting facet path connecting the two. \end{definition}